paramountric/digitaltwincityviewer/README.md

 [Read more about DTCC](https://dtcc.chalmers.se/)

-## Getting started
+## Status

 The Digital Twin City Viewer is expected to be released in a first stable version in the end of 2022.
-The documentation will be developed until then as more and more features will be released in alpha.
+The documentation will be developed continuously until then as more and more features will be released in alpha and beta.

 ## License